icylee88/springcloud-config/README.md

 # springcloud-config
-this is my springcloud Hoxton config
+this is my springcloud Hoxton config center